Sophia Yin

-Sophia Yin (February 5, 1966 – September 28, 2014 in Davis, California) was a veterinarian, applied animal behaviorist, author and lecturer.
-She was a pioneer in the use of positive reinforcement for training dogs, and was widely recognized as an expert in the training of pets.
+Sophia Yin (February 5, 1966 – September 28, 2014, in Davis, California) was a veterinarian, applied ethologist, author and lecturer.
+She was a pioneer in the use of positive reinforcement for training dogs and was widely recognized as an expert in the training of pets.

 Education and career

 Yin graduated from University of California, Davis (UC Davis) in 1993 with a Doctor of Veterinary Medicine (DVM).
 After graduation, she worked in private practice, where she realized that more pets were euthanized due to behavioral problems than medical issues.
-This inspired Yin to return to university to study animal behavior, and in 2001, she returned to UC Davis to obtain her Master's in Animal Science under the supervision of Dr. Edward Price, completing her thesis on vocal communication in dogs.
+This inspired Yin to return to university to study ethology, and in 2001, she returned to UC Davis to obtain her Master's in Animal Science under the supervision of Dr. Edward Price, completing her thesis on vocal communication in dogs.
 After obtaining her master's degree, Yin remained at UC Davis for five years, lecturing and supervising student research projects.

 From 2007 to 2008, Yin was president of the American Veterinary Society of Animal Behavior.
 She also served on the American Association of Feline Practitioners (AAFP) Handling Guidelines Committee.
-She lectured around the world to veterinarians and animal professionals, teaching seminars and workshops on animal behavior and low stress handling for dogs and cats.
+She lectured around the world to veterinarians and animal professionals, teaching seminars and workshops on ethology and low stress handling for dogs and cats.

 Her behavior modification programs are based on the science of learning.
 She focused on the use of desensitization combined with classical and operant conditioning.
 Her approach stressed the combination of positive reinforcement, negative punishment (reward desired behaviors, remove rewards for unwanted behaviors) as well as the need to observe animals closely and be aware of how the trainer's body language and movement affect the animal's response.

 Yin invented Treat & Train, a remote controlled, reward based training system based on positive reinforcement.